James Alexander Forrest

-Sir James Alexander Forrest (born in Kerang, Victoria on 10 March 190 – deceased on 26 September 1990 in Malvern, Victoria) was an Australian lawyer, businessman and philanthropist.
+Sir James Alexander Forrest (10 March 1905 in Kerang, Victoria – 26 September 1990 in Malvern, Victoria) was an Australian lawyer, businessman and philanthropist.

 Biography

 Family

-James Alexander Forrest was the third of five children of the Scottish-born parents John Forrest and Mary Forrest, née Gray.
+James Alexander Forrest was the third of five children of Scottish-born parents John Forrest and Mary Forrest, née Gray.

-He married Mary Christina Armit (1913-1995), the granddaughter of Sir Edward Fancourt Mitchell, on 9 December 1939 (or 1935).
-They had three children: Alexander James "Alex" Forrest (1941-), an engineer; William John "Bill" Forrest (1944-), a solicitor; and Hugh David Forrest, an agricultural scientist.
+He married Mary Christina Armit (1913–1995), the granddaughter of Sir Edward Fancourt Mitchell, on 9 December 1939 (or 1935).
+They had three children: Alexander James "Alex" Forrest (1941–), an engineer; William John "Bill" Forrest (1944-), a solicitor; and Hugh David Forrest, an agricultural scientist.

 Education

 Forrest was educated at Caulfield Grammar School in Melbourne; he attended there from 1920 to 1922.

 In 1925, he started an articled clerk's course at the University of Melbourne; and, although this course of study did not lead to a law degree, it qualified the student as both a barrister and solicitor in Victoria.
 He was admitted to the Victorian Bar on 3 March 1930.
 His admission was moved by both Robert Menzies and Wilfred Fullagar, and presided over by William Irvine, then the Chief Justice of the Supreme Court of Victoria.